|

 This is to the right of the above, looking south.

-foreground and looks along the rail yards to what
+locomotive or its tender and looks along the rail

-had been industries along the waterfront.
-The ship
+yards to what had been industries along the

-vessels seen in the harbour would have been bringing
+the harbour would have been bringing aid to the

 Although the island was far enough away at the mouth of the harbour to not suffer any serious damage, patronship for the 1918 season surely must have been diminished.
-This was because so many in the city had lost family members or had neighbours whom did.
+This was because so many in the city had lost family members or had neighbours and friends that did.
 6,000 were homeless, and 25,000 others had inadequate shelter.
 Most of 1918 had what military could be spared from the war being involved in the rebuilding of the city and helping people pick up what was left of their lives - not spending time at an amusement park.
+Another factor was likely the influenza pandemic of 1918/19 which saw illness and more deaths - again, not a time when people are going to go to recreation areas.

 After the war, the grounds continued to operate but Davis sold his interest to Bill Lynch, whose father, Matthew, was a lighthouse keeper on the island.
 Bill had worked at a games concession and operated the carousel at Findlay's during his early teens.
 An exact year of the sale is unknown, but by the early 1920s, he was providing midways for local Nova Scotia events, so it's likely he had the money to make such a purchase by then.
-However, declining business saw Lynch remove the ride(*) & games from the island in 1925, to include in The Bill Lynch Carnival Company, a business he had formed with a partner, Ray Rogers whom provided entertainment concessions.
+However, declining business saw Lynch remove the ride(*) and games from the island in 1925, to include in The Bill Lynch Carnival Company, a business he had formed with a partner, Ray Rogers, an entertainment concession provider.
 This later became Bill Lynch Shows after the partnership dissolved.
 It's unclear if this company was the one providing midways elsewhere, or if it was formed upon leaving Findlay's.

 By 1928 The Dartmouth Ferry Commission cancelled runs to McNab's, and Findlay's ceased to exist, except that Lynch would keep his ponies there during the off-season.
 Only private picnics occurred after that via small boat companies, except during World War II when the military exercised control once again.